appoptics/metrics-appoptics/README.md

 The value reported for the Gauge is the current value of the Coda Counter at flush time.

-_Note: Librato Counters represent monotonically increasing values.
-Since Coda Counters can be incremented or decremented, it makes sense to report them as Librato Gauges._

 ### Coda Histograms

 Given a Coda Histogram with name `foo`, the following values are reported: